Germany meets euro debt limit for first time in 17 years

 Germany's defense budget is getting an 11 percent yearly increase, Defense Minister Ursula von der Leyen was quoted as saying by the newspapers of the Funke media group.
 She said that "Germany has strong arguments in that regard" ahead of the summit.

 The eurozone debt rules have a checkered history since the currency was introduced in 1999.
-They have been breached by most member governments but enforcement turned out to be weak.
-After the 2010-2012 debt crisis the rules were backed up with an intergovernmental treaty limiting deficits.
+They have been widely breached but enforcement turned out to be weak.
+After the 2010-2012 debt crisis, the rules were backed up with an intergovernmental treaty limiting deficits.

 The draft budget will be taken up by the parliament in the fall.